MichiganTokenizers/DefiTracker/GITHUB_SETUP.md

   3. Use the token as your password when pushing

 ### Error: "database.yaml not found" on new computer
-- You need to copy the template: `copy config\database.yaml.template config\database.yaml`
+- You need to copy the template: `cp config/database.yaml.template config/database.yaml`
 - Then edit it with your database credentials

 ## Security Best Practices